Banno/web-component-router/README.md

 ## Creating Routing Enabled Components

 Components used with the router do not need to handle routeEnter and routeExit, but may take action at these lifecycle events by extending the routingMixin and overriding these methods.
+When using these methods, to continue routing you must use a super call to the base method (demonstrated below).

 ```js
 class MyElement extends HtmlElement {